-An entity adopting IFRS for the first time has to conduct the actuarial valuation at the beginning of the financial year in which IFRS will be adopted.
+An entity adopting IFRS has to conduct an actuarial valuation at the beginning of the financial year in which IFRS will be adopted.
 The difference between the opening actuarial liability and the liability that is carried in the books of the accounts should be recognised under “Past Service Cost”, so that the opening employee benefits liability in the books of accounts is equal to the opening actuarial liability for the financial year.
 This Past Service Cost will then be transferred to the Profit & Loss Account.

 ABC Limited appointed Lux to conduct the actuarial valuation for FY 2017.

 Lux conducted the actuarial valuation for ABC Limited as at 1 January 2017 and 31 December 2017.
 The actuarial liability (“DBO”) Lux computed as at 1 January 2017 was $ 425 million.
 Hence, the difference between the opening book liability ($ 410 million) and the actuarial liability ($ 425 million), i.e. $ 15 million, is charged to Past Service Cost.

 For ease of understanding, the journal entries should be as follows:

 1. If a Past Service Cost

 - DR Past Service Cost 15

 - CR End of Service Benefit liability 15